 How do I go to Miyajima from Yamaguchi prefecture?

 Actually, it's more convenient from Iwakuni Kintaikyo Airport!

-If you are going to Miyajima sightseeing by plane from outside the prefecture, did you know that Iwakuni Kintaikyo Airport is actually closer than Hiroshima Airport?
+If you are going to Miyajima by plane from outside the prefecture, did you know that Iwakuni Kintaikyo Airport is actually closer than Hiroshima Airport?
 From Hiroshima Airport, take the Limousine Bus, transfer to JR at Hiroshima Station, get off at JR Miyajimaguchi, and take a ferry to Miyajima Port in about 90 minutes.
 From Kataya Iwakuni Kintaikyo Airport, take the Iwakuni Bus, transfer to JR at Iwakuni Station, get off at JR Miyajimaguchi, and take a ferry to Miyajima Port in about 45 minutes.
 It takes about half the time to arrive at Miyajima.

 Let's go on a pilgrimage to real-life “Slam Dank” locations in Hiroshima!

 [G7 Hiroshima Summit] Special feature on local sake treated by prime ministers